Skip to content

 3. Add at least 2 groups for comparison

-Each group uses the same filter system as the Filter:
+Each group uses the same condition system as the Subset:

 1. Click on a group card to expand it

-• Column conditions - Filter by annotation values
+• Column conditions - Select by feature values

-• Lasso conditions - Filter by spatial/embedding selection
+• Lasso conditions - Select by spatial/embedding selection

-• Variable Set conditions - Filter by gene set scores
+• Signature conditions - Select by gene set scores

 3. Combine conditions with AND/OR operators